 The University of Michigan's natural history research museums are among the preeminent university museums in the United States and many faculty in EEB are jointly appointed with one of these units.
 The organismal and genetic materials in these collections are a significant part of the global record of life on Earth, providing a crucial resource for research and teaching about biodiversity, now and into the future.
 The museum units are responsible for conducting research and teaching on all aspects of biodiversity, developing and maintaining the collections, developing biodiversity databases based on the collections, loaning specimens, making identifications, collaborating with state, federal and international agencies in regard to conservation, taxonomy, and other concerns and answering questions from the public.
+The collections from the research museums listed below are located in the Research Museums Center, five miles south of central campus at 3600 Varsity Dr.

 The Museum of Zoology